High Output Alternators - EMP Power 450 3 inch, 4 inch, and ductless

 For transit authorities equipped with rebuild shops, KIRKS Right Fit Kits provide all the components necessary for in-house remanufacturing.
 We extend support to technicians by providing onsite training and proprietary tools through KIRKS TOOLBox.

-Shops across the country are equipped with KIRKS’ Transit-Tech 6000 to test in-house rebuilds for confidence that a high-output alternator will perform reliably after installation.
+Shops across the country are equipped with KIRKS’ Transit-Tech 6000 to test in-house rebuilds for confidence that a high-output industrial alternator will perform reliably after installation.
 Working with transit maintenance teams around the US, KIRKS makes onsite remanufacturing a viable choice for transit authorities.

 Out-sourcing Remanufacturing of High-output Alternators